This program is not being offered in 2021. Please view our Nursing programs for other study options.

 The heart of healthcare

-The course provides a focus on the knowledge and behaviour required to be a primary health care provider in a changing community environment.
-Students who successfully complete this course may transfer into the Master of Primary Health Care.
+The program provides a focus on the knowledge and behaviour required to be a primary health care provider in a changing community environment.
+Students who successfully complete this program may transfer into the Master of Primary Health Care.

 Fees and delivery